Bobby Eaton: Late career (2000–2016)

 After his release from WCW, Eaton began working in the independent circuit.
 In July 2000, he made a brief return to ECW.
 By November 2000, he mainly wrestled for NWA Mid-Atlantic where he feuded with Ricky Morton.
 In January 2001, Eaton signed with the World Wrestling Federation as a trainer for their developmental territories.
 In February 2001, he went to the WWF's Memphis developmental system, Power Pro Wrestling, where he aligned himself with Brandon Baxter and Victoria against Bill Dundee, Jerry Lawler and The Kat.
 However, the intense feud was cut short, as a month later, WWF cut ties with Power Pro, due to Lawler quitting the promotion over the Kat's firing in late February.
 Power Pro would eventually fold and Eaton moved on to Louisville for Ohio Valley Wrestling.
 He would also go to Cincinnati for Heartland Wrestling Association, most notably appearing on the 2001 Brian Pillman Memorial Show.
 Accompanied by Cornette, he wrestled Terry Taylor in a Legends match with Ricky Steamboat as the special guest referee.
 Eventually, Eaton would be released in 2002.

 After his WWF release, Eaton returned to the independents, returning to NWA Mid-Atlantic and also wrestled for IWA Mid-South.
 Eaton made a one-night only appearance for Total Nonstop Action Wrestling (TNA) on August 13, 2003, as a part of a Kid Kash storyline where Kash faced off against a series of 1980s wrestling stars such as Larry Zbyszko and Ricky Morton.
 Eaton lost to Kid Kash in his only TNA appearance.

 In 2003, Eaton formed a new version of the Midnight Express with Rikki Nelson, whom he previously teamed with in 2000.
 This Midnight Express version was very short-lived, and Eaton instead began touring with Dennis Condrey (and sometimes Stan Lane) as the Midnight Express in 2004.
 This version of the Midnight Express performed together on select independent wrestling cards in the United States until 2011 when Condrey worked his last match.
-On October 23, 2015, Eaton wrestled his last match of his nearly 40-year career, losing to Ricky Morton, also ending the 30-plus year feud between The Rock 'n' Roll Express and The Midnight Express.
+On October 23, 2015, Eaton wrestled one of the final matches of his nearly 40-year career, losing to Ricky Morton, also ending the 30-plus year feud between The Rock 'n' Roll Express and The Midnight Express.
 Eaton wrestled his last match on March 19, 2016 of his nearly 40-year career, competed in a 15 man battle royal won by PoPo Da Klown at RWC Seek 2 Destroy Cancer in Fayetteville, North Carolina.